-This is for the whole Parish to read and use.
-Please let me know if you'd like to be a contributor.
+This blog is for the use of the whole parish; please let me know if you'd like to contribute.

 The Lord – Blessed John Henry Newman09-10-2018, 06:09Prayers, Witness

 "Then in his mercy may he give us safe lodging, and holy rest, and rest at the last.
 Amen"